Updated June 2, 2026

 So how do we avoid this issue?
 First and foremost, flange size.
 Knowing your flange size is critical, especially if you’re an exclusive pumper.
 We are reliant on adequate removal to keep our supply in demand.
 When we are using flanges that don’t fit well and are leaving us damaged, there’s a pretty good chance we aren’t moving milk as well as we could be.
 When we regularly leave milk behind or find our inability to achieve a let down due to discomfort- this can absolutely hinder our milk supply.
 Click here to learn how to measure for your best flange fit.

-There are currently several silicone options on the market:
+Here are the current silicone flange and cushion options on the market:

 1 Entirely molded silicone flange such as the LacTeck or Idaho Jones Flanges